-- Voluntary turnover: when an employee leaves a job.
-They can include new hires who may be no-shows, employees who have found another job, left for personal reasons, returned to education, joined the military, moved away, or simply left because they didn’t like the job or other team members.
+When an employee chooses to leave a job.
+Voluntary turnover can include new hires who may be no-shows, employees who have found another job, left for personal reasons, returned to education, joined the military, moved away, or simply left because they didn’t like the job or other team members.

-- Dysfunctional turnover: top talent leaves your organisation – they may have been poached by a competitor for better pay and job role, or they may have requested working conditions or concessions and had them refused
+Top talent leaves your organisation – they may have been poached by a competitor for better pay and job role, or they may have requested working conditions or concessions and had them refused.

-It’s useful to be able to average calculate staff turnover – most companies do an annual turnover rate.
+It’s useful to be able to calculate average employee turnover – most companies do an annual turnover rate.
 Then you’ll know how many employees leave your business in a set amount of time that you need to replace.

 Here’s an example of the calculation in practice: